inoxgit/inox/Endersgame.md

-Fifty years ago,
-an alien force known
-as the Formics attacked Earth.
+Fifty years ago,an alien force known as the Formics attacked Earth.
 Tens of millions died.

 It was only through the sacrifice of our greatest commander that we avoided total annihilation.
 We've been preparing for them
 to come back ever since.
 The International Fleet decided